Show All Answers

-Once the application is received, the City will contact you with the appeal hearing date.
+Once the application is received, the City Clerk will contact you with the appeal hearing date.
 Appeal Application

 These qualified veteran license plates include:*Pearl Harbor Survivors *Legion of Valor Recipients *Prisoner of War Veterans *Congressional Medal of Honor Awardees *Purple Heart Medal Recipients

 This law was enacted by the State as a way of demonstrating continuing appreciation for the sacrifices and contributions made by these special veterans and extended to the surviving spouses of these veterans who continue to display these identified special plates.

 NOTE: This bill does NOT include the special issue “Veterans Organizations” issued plates, which any veteran can apply for and receive.